INSPIRE-MIF/gp-single-access-point/gp-single-access-point.md

 enabling copies of spatial data sets, or parts of such sets, to be downloaded and, where practicable, accessed directly [INSPIRE Directive]

-**integrating, proxy service**

-intermediary network service working on top and integrating many network services providing the same or similar spatial data set but with the different spatial extent

 **metadata**

 information describing spatial data sets and spatial